mtnygard/growing-one-system-book/src/text/chapter1.md

 much more about naming later.

-For the purpose of confidentiality, let's call each fact base a "World" and write a quality attribute scenario about it.
+For the purpose of confidentiality, let's call each fact base a "World" and write a quality attribute scenario about it.[^world]

+[^world]:
+   Isn't "World" a bigger concept than a "Project?"
+If a world contains many projects, then it seems to be bigger.
+In this case though, I'm looking for fewer implied concepts that come along with the term.
+So I'm using "World" in the sense of "many-worlds" (which carries some frieght of its own.)

 Sec-1: "Under all circumstances, no output shall include facts from more than one World."